mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0-beta1/index.md

     If you deploy DC/OS monitoring, you can leverage Mesosphere-provided Grafana-based dashboards.
 By installing and configuring the `dcos-monitoring` service, you can automatically create dashboards that enable you to quickly visualize the metrics that the dcos-monitoring package is collecting from the DC/OS cluster and DC/OS-hosted applications.
 For more information about using Grafana dashboards, see the [dashboard repository](https://github.com/dcos/grafana-dashboards).

-- Instrument and transmit metrics that track the health and performance of the DC/OS telegraf plugin <!--(DCOS-39012)-->
+- Instrument and transmit metrics that track the health and performance of the DC/OS Telegraf plugin <!--(DCOS-39012)-->

     DC/OS metrics are collected and managed through the Telegraf service.
 Telegraf provides an agent-based service that runs on each master and agent node in a DC/OS cluster.
 By default, Telegraf gathers metrics from all of the processes running on the same node, processes them, then sends the collected information to a central metrics database.
 With this release, the `dcos-telegraf` program collects and forwards information about the operation and performance of the telegraf process itself.
 This information is stored along with other metrics and available for reporting using the DC/OS monitoring service or third-party monitoring services.
 For information about the Telegraf plugin and the metrics that Telegraf collects about its own performance, see the documentation for the [Internal input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/internal).